-The faculty is continually responsible for developing and revising the curriculum.
-Hence, the IDF funds primarily support proposals that are notably innovative, require assistance beyond those available from school/division or department sources, or address College, school/division, or departmental priorities, and/or seek to activate a key component from the Mission Statement of Ithaca College.
+IC faculty members are continually responsible for developing and revising the curriculum.
+Hence, the IDF funds primarily support proposals that are notably innovative, require assistance beyond those available from school or department sources, or address College, school, or departmental priorities, and/or seek to activate a key component from the Mission Statement of Ithaca College.

 Professional/scientific organizations hold events that may be termed conferences, but are instructional in nature.
 Participation in instructional conferences is fundable through IDF.
 These instructional conferences differ from professional/scientific conferences in that instructional conferences are not held on a regular basis, there is no open call for papers, and there is no business/organizational meeting.
 Faculty members may wish to expand their training with regard to new or existing courses that lie outside a particular disciplinary area of expertise.
 For such cases, a faculty member can propose to participate in a workshop or conference that is not one that s/he would normally go to using existing travel funds.
 Such participation for course improvement is fundable, but the proposal should specify that the participation is exceptional to the faculty member’s expertise.

-The IDF program is not designed to fund faculty stipends, purchase equipment or other items or activities normally provided for in a department or school/division budget, or is it intended for use by faculty for personal study in programs leading to an advanced degree.
+The IDF program is not designed to fund faculty stipends, purchase equipment or other items or activities normally provided for in a department or school budget, nor is it intended for use by faculty for personal study in programs leading to an advanced degree.
 The IDF program also does not support release time.
 Faculty should seek that support through Center for Faculty Research and Development (CFRD).

 • the project’s potential impact on classroom teaching/learning;